-How Hollywood Works: The Business of Show Business - Tracking the life cycle of motion pictures and television shows from inception of the original ideas all the way through marketing and distribution, this course is designed to explore business topics in the entertainment industry.
-Through case studies, readings, and guest speakers representing all facets of show business, students will gain a deeper understanding of the business side of the entertainment industry, the commercial challenges facing producers and network and studio executives, and the continual struggle between creativity and the bottom line.
+Entertainment Industry - The Big Picture - Tracking the life cycle of film, television, and digital media from inception of original ideas all the way through marketing and distribution, The Big Picture is designed to explore industry topics in entertainment.
+Through case studies, readings, class discussions, and guest speakers representing all facets of the entertainment industry, students will investigate how media industries operate, the commercial challenges facing content producers and distributors, and the continual struggle between creativity and the bottom line.